jbranchmaster/upgraded-engine/recipies/lunch_dinner/12_kadhi.md

 # Core Ingredients
  - Serves `3` light eaters
  - 3 spoons `curd`. curd should be room temperature before cooking
- - 1.5 spoons `besan/gram flour/ channa dal flour`. ratio of `curd:besan` is approximately upto a max of 1:0.5
+ - 1.5 spoons `besan/gram flour/ channa dal flour`. ratio of `curd:besan` is approximately upto a max of 1:0.5 **if at all you need to add more besan and curd, mix them together and then add it**
+ - I add around 100 grams curd and 50 grams besan for 3 people.
  - 1 to 1.5  tbsp `red chilli powder`
  - 1 tea spoon `turmeric`
- - `salt` to taste
+ - `salt` to taste. this dish takes in little more salt than usual.
- - 1 small `onion`. chop them into small pieces
+ - 1 small `onion`. chop them into small pieces. small pieces are better.
  - 2 `green chillies`. chop them into small pieces
  - few `mustard seeds`
  - 1 tea spoon `jeera seeds`